 - Appeal against the decision

-If you wish to appeal against a decision we have made, you must do so in writing within one calendar month of the date we notified you of the decision.
-You must also state why you think the decision is wrong.
+If you wish to appeal against a decision we have made, you must do so in writing within one calendar month of the date we told you of the decision.
+You must also say why you think the decision is wrong.

-Whenever you ask us to explain our decision, or to revise it we will check all parts of your claim and advise you of how we came to the decision.
+Whenever you ask us to explain our decision, or to revise it, we will check all parts of your claim and tell you how we came to the decision.
 In doing so, if we find anything wrong with the decision we made, we will write to you with the decision and your right of appeal will start again.

 If we do not change the decision in your favour we will send the case to either the The Tribunal Service or The Valuation Tribunal which are independent bodies who will look at each individual appeal in an impartial manner.